course-details-portlet

 The candidate has

-• a broad spectrum of knowledge about contemporary research results in the field of inclusive mathematics education,
+• a broad range of knowledge about modern research findings in inclusive mathematics education,

-• thorough knowledge regarding Resources Approach in mathematics education and the role of books, classroom materials and other resources for teaching mathematics etc.
+• advanced knowledge of the resource approach in mathematics education and the role that (text)books, classroom materials, and other resources play in the teaching of mathematics at the lower and upper secondary levels,

-• advanced knowledge about the ICT as a mediating tool in mathematics education and how to exploit ICT in order to construct mathematical meanings, and in the development of computational thinking,
+• advanced knowledge of ICT as a communication and mediation tool in mathematics education, and of how ICT can be used to construct mathematical meanings and to support the development of algorithmic thinking in mathematics teaching at grades 5-10,

 Skills